HubitatCommunity/wx-ApiXU/README.md

 <hr>
 <p>
 <hr>
-APIXU DEPRECATED  APIXU DEPRECATED  APIXU DEPRECATED  APIXU DEPRECATED
+wx-APIXU-Driver DEPRECATED  APIXU DEPRECATED  APIXU DEPRECATED  APIXU DEPRECATED

-DEPRECATED
+wx-APIXU-Driver DEPRECATED

-Code no longer maintained.
+wx-APIXU-Driver Code no longer maintained.

 APIXU was acquired by WeatherStack and no longer offers the Free resources this code was based upon.

-ApiXU
+wx-APIXU-Driver
 <p>
 Hubitat Driver to selectively acquire weather and attributes.
 <p>